evanharmon/in-mono/headspace/tls/ssl-tls-symmetric-encryption.md

 # SSL TLS SYMMETRIC ENCRYPTION

-Single key encryption

 ## Benefits

+- single key encryption
-Handles large amounts of data at great speeds
+- handles large amounts of data at great speeds

 ## Cons

+- same key is used to encrypt and decrypt
-Less secure when number of parties involved increases Cannot be used on unattended s ystems to secure data.
+- less secure when number of parties involved increases
+- cannot be used on unattended systems to secure data.
 Process can be easily reversed by using same key

 ## Requirements